springernature/frontend-playbook/css/house-style.md

 ### Indentation

-We indent our css using single tabs, not spaces.
+We indent our CSS using single tabs, not spaces.
 You can convert characters automatically in most editors, and you're advised to do this.

 ### At Rules